idaholab/moose/modules/porous_flow/doc/content/modules/porous_flow/tests/pressure_pulse/pressure_pulse_tests.md

 - 2-phase using the "PS" formulation and [Kuzmin-Turek](kt.md) stabilisation

-- 2 phase using the PS formulation and a van-Genuchten capillary pressure
+- 2 phase using the PS formulation and a van Genuchten capillary pressure

-- 2 phase using the PS formulation and a van-Genuchten capillary pressure with a logarithmic extension;
+- 2 phase using the PS formulation and a van Genuchten capillary pressure with a logarithmic extension;

 - 1 phase when the primary variable is $\mathrm{log}\,\rho$